-The Prudential Code, introduced in April 2004, sets out the arrangements for capital finance in local authorities.
-It An account containing any unrecognised gains or losses constitutes 'proper accounting practice' and is recognised arising from the revaluation of non current assets held by as such by statute.
+The Prudential Code, introduced in April 2004, sets out the Revaluation Reserve arrangements for capital finance in local authorities.
+It constitutes 'proper accounting practice' and is recognised as such by statute.

 Related Parties

 Two or more parties are related parties when at any time during the financial period: